 - Datalink Mandate.
 Effective Jan 20, 2020, datalink (CPDLC and ADS-C) is now required between FL290-410 in the NAT region.
-From 30th Jan 2020 this mandate will be extended to between FL290-410, and will include the Tango Routes.
 There are exempted areas: North of 80N, Surveillance airspace over a section of Greenland and Iceland (where ATC can see you on radar or ADS-B), and New York Oceanic East.
-If you have ADS-B and VHF, Gander will accept you on a line RATSU 61N20W 63N30W 62N40W 61N50W SAVRY or north of.
 Aircraft without datalink can request to climb/descend through datalink mandated airspace, but will only be considered on a tactical basis – most likely you’ll get stuck under FL290.
-Read the ICAO Bulletin for more info.
-Suspended in March due to Covid.
+More info

 - Micro-SLOP ATC don’t seem to like the term, but that’s basically what it is.
 Before, you could only SLOP centreline, 1NM or 2NM to the right.
 But from Aug 2019, Gander, Shanwick, Santa Maria and Bodo started allowing offsets right of centreline in tenths of a nautical mile up to a maximum of 2NM.
 From 12th Sep 2019, Iceland and New York Oceanic will allow this too.
 Check out our article for more info.